• Skip to main content

 Since tempura shrimp needs to stay crunchy when rolled with rice and other ingredients, there are a few key differences in its preparation that you usually wouldn't do for tempura.

-1. Thicker batter - This is considered undesirable for tempura because it obscures the ingredient inside the batter, but it helps ensure the crust stays crunchy for sushi.
+• Thicker batter - This is undesirable for tempura because it obscures the ingredients inside the batter but helps ensure the crust stays crunchy for sushi.

-2. Double fry - For tempura you eat right away, it's best to fry it only enough to get the batter crisp, so the shrimp stays plump and juicy, but if you want crunchy tempura, it's best to double fry the shrimp.
-The downside of this approach is that it will make the shrimp drier, so you can decide which trait is more important to you and fry the shrimp accordingly.
+• Double fry - For tempura you eat right away, it's best to fry it only enough to crisp the batter so the shrimp stays plump and juicy.
+However, when you're rolling it into sushi, it's best to double-fry the shrimp for a lasting crunch.

 To make the shrimp tempura, you first need to clean and devein the shrimp.
 Then you want to cut shallow slits into the stomach side of the shrimp (inside of the curl).
 Next, you can flip the shrimp over and use your thumbs to press on the backside of the shrimp to straighten it out.
 This keeps the shrimp from curling when fried.

 I also recommend removing the sharp spike on the tail, called the telson.
-Then you want to use a knife to squeegee the water out of the tail.
+Then, you want to use a knife to squeeze the water out of the tail.
 These steps will prevent the tail from popping, which can send hot oil flying all over the place when you fry it.

 Preheat a deep pot with a few inches of vegetable oil to 360°F (180°C).
 Line a wire rack with a few sheets of paper towels.

 To make the batter, add the ice water to the cake flour and use a whisk to quickly mix the two together.
-You want to stop when the batter is barely mixed, and there are still some small lumps in it.
+You want to stop when the batter is barely mixed, and there are still some small lumps.

 If you want your shrimp to be juicy and don't mind the batter losing its crunch, you can proceed to make the roll.
 However, if you want the shrimp crunchy, fry the shrimp again for an additional two minutes.